The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 you must enable it.

-The directive specifies the Job type, which may be
+Description: The directive specifies the Job type.

 one of the following: Backup, Restore, Verify, or Admin.
 This